smeredith/wdc-flickr-proxy/README.md

 There are generally two solutions to this problem, and they both require server cooperation.
 (And Flickr does not cooperate.)
 First, the server could use JSONP.
-Flickr supports JSONP for all it's normal API calls, but not for OAUTH.
+Flickr supports JSONP for all it's normal API calls, but not for OAuth.
 Second, the server could set a header to allow this to work: `Access-Control-Allow-Origin`.
 Flickr does not support this either.
 It is possible to stand up a single-purpose CORS proxy for this.